 HR teams often end up building this pipeline with Workato, Zapier, or custom Lambda functions.
 The issue is never any individual step - it's that nobody owns the failure modes.
 A job stalls because Greenhouse rate-limited an API call, and a new hire shows up on day one with no signed offer.
 Recruitment manager calls Legal.
 Legal calls IT.
 IT calls vendor support.

+See Baton's pricing or browse the full list of supported integrations.
 If Greenhouse support in Baton matters for your team, reach out - we're tracking interest to prioritize the next batch of Live integrations.